trinodb/trino-go-client/README.md

 ### Response rows

 When reading response rows, the driver supports most Trino data types, except:
 * time and timestamps with precision - all time types are returned as `time.Time`.
 All precisions up to nanoseconds (`TIMESTAMP(9)` or `TIME(9)`) are supported (since this is the maximum precision Golang's `time.Time` supports).
-If a query returns columns defined with a greater precision, use `CAST` to reduce the returned precision, or convert the value to a string that then can be parsed manually.
+If a query returns columns defined with a greater precision, values will be trimmed to 9 decimal digits.
+Use `CAST` to reduce the returned precision, or convert the value to a string that then can be parsed manually.
 * `DECIMAL` - returned as string
 * `IPADDRESS` - returned as string
 * `INTERVAL YEAR TO MONTH` and `INTERVAL DAY TO SECOND` - returned as string